Privacy-and-Security/AuthGate_Attack_Tools/mitm-attack/README.md

 ### Installation
 * Download the latest version of API Monitor from this repo.
-* Load the Extension in Chrome:
-Open Chrome and navigate to chrome://extensions/.
+* Open Chrome and navigate to chrome://extensions/.
 * Enable “Developer Mode” at the top right corner.
 * Click on “Load unpacked” and select the directory where the extension files are located.

-### Testing Procedure

-* After installation, API Monitor will automatically start monitoring any POST requests to https://apiweak.authgate.work/pay made by pages in Chrome.
-* Now you can navigate to https://feweak.authgate.work and make a payment.

 ### Viewing Logs
-* To view the logs, open the extension's background page.
-* Go to chrome://extensions/.
 * Find API Monitor in your list of extensions.
 * Click on the “Background Page” link (might be named “Service Worker” depending on your extension setup).
 * In the opened Developer Tools window, switch to the “Console” tab to see the logs.

+### Testing Procedure

+* After installation, API Monitor will automatically start monitoring any POST requests to https://apiweak.authgate.work/pay made by pages in Chrome.
+* Now you can navigate to https://feweak.authgate.work and make a payment.
+* After successfully making a payment, API Monitor will automatically display the payment information, as shown below: